 However, some of you may find that when clicking Restore’s previous version, the computer show: there are no previous versions available.
 That’s because you never create a restore point before.
 To create a restore point on Windows, you have to enable System Protection on Control Panel > System > System Protection.

-If you don’t have an available previous version of a folder or file to restore, no worry, you can use a file recovery program for Windows to restore the deleted files.
+If you don’t have an available previous version of a folder or file to restore, no worries, you can use a file recovery program for Windows to restore the deleted files.

 Back up your files on Windows.
 Backup is the best strategy to avoid data loss.
 Making an extra copy of the important files on your computer to an external hard drive, cloud service is one way to go.
 Also, create a Windows backup or enable System Restore on your PC.